BlueAndGold - Notre Dame, Kentucky To Play Three-Year Basketball Series

 Notre Dame is adding a familiar big-brand opponent to its basketball schedule the next three years.

-Kentucky and Notre Dame are starting a three-year series starting this season, the schools announced Thursday.
+Kentucky and Notre Dame agreed to a three-year series starting this season, the schools announced Thursday.
 The first meeting is Dec.
-12 in Lexington.
-The teams will meet again Dec.
-11, 2021 at a neutral site yet to be determined.
-The final game is Dec.
-10, 2022 at Purcell Pavilion.
+12 in Lexington, Ky.
+The teams will meet again at a neutral site yet to be determined on Dec.
+11, 2021.
+The final game is at Purcell Pavilion on Dec.
+10, 2022.

-It’s the first meeting between the programs since the 2015 Elite Eight in Cleveland, which Kentucky won 68-66.
+It is the first meeting between the programs since the 2015 Elite Eight in Cleveland, which Kentucky won 68-66.
 The Wildcats lead the all-time series 43-19.
 Notre Dame’s last win came on Nov.
 29, 2012.
 The teams have split their last four meetings.
-Notre Dame is 2-6 against Kentucky under Mike Brey.
+Notre Dame is 2-6 against Kentucky under head coach Mike Brey.

 “It is great to renew a series between two of the ‘blue bloods’ of college basketball,” Brey said in a release.
 “If our recent battles with Kentucky are any indication, these games should be appointment viewing for college basketball fans.”